 Scent plays a pivotal role in all our lives.No perfumer however skilled can ever truly bottle that loveliness.
 Warm peonies on a summers day, freshly cut sweetpeas in summer or winter jasmine.
 No wild garden floral design is ever missing this magical ingredient.

 Follow the seasonsThere is something quite precious about the blossom of snow white mangolia branches grown in my own cutting garden, or adding lilac from my own trees at the exact moment when it is flowering.
-Wild garden style floristry is about gathering seasonal ingredients to give a glimpse of a nature’s calendar.
+Wild garden style floristry is about gathering and using seasonal ingredients to give a glimpse of a nature’s calendar – for example in the creation of a spring flower nest.
 You intuitively feel it is the end of winter when snowdrops break the stone hard earth, or the start of spring when narcissi and tulips dance in the warming breeze.
-Wild garden style design can be recognised using roses when they show their blousey heads in summer, or when dahlias reach their zenith in the autumn.
+Wild garden style design can be recognised using roses when they show their blousey heads in summer, or when the sweet peas reach their zenith in the autumn just as the fresh hops arrive to garland the beams of our canalside wharf.

 The absolute philosophy for my wild garden style floral designs is about being influenced by as well as capturing all that is wild and untamed and for those designs to prompt us to want to live a life that is connected with the seasons with a conscious environmental heart.
 Wild garden style floristry is for living a life that is fierce.